Ronnie434/Subscribely/docs/APP_STORE_SUBMISSION.md

 **Recommended**:
 ```
-Take control of your subscriptions.
+Take control of your recurring expenses.
 Track renewal dates, monitor spending, and never miss a payment.
 Simple, powerful, and designed for iOS.
 ```

 ### Description